 An experienced orchestral musician, Jonathan has been fortunate enough to have performed as principal flute under some of the most revered conductors in both the symphonic and early music fields, including Sir Colin Davis, John Adams, Masaaki Suzuki and William Christie.

 Recent engagements have included appearances with the Oxford Philharmonic Orchestra, performing with soloist Evgeny Kissin and in Brussels as part of NATO's 70th anniversary celebrations.
-A frequent collaborator with flautist Elisabeth Parry and pianist John Alley, Jonathan has consulted on several of their publications and appeared alongside them in performances of original arrangements.
+A frequent collaborator with flautist Elisabeth Parry and pianist John Alley, Jonathan has consulted on several of their publications and appeared alongside them in performance.
+In 2020, their publishing house Aurea Capra published Jonathan's own composition, The Passage of Time, which won a composition award from the National Flute Association the following year.

 After lockdown was imposed on the UK as a result of the coronavirus crisis, Jonathan launched the online performance platform Recital Stream, bringing live performance to the living rooms of those in isolation.
 Recital Stream was featured in The Guardian and on the BBC Music Magazine website, and showcased artists such as flautist Anthony Robb, bassist Sam Suggs and baroque violinists Alana Youssefian and Augusta McKay Lodge.
 During this period he was also invited to participate in numerous video and socially-distanced projects, including a recording of Charpentier works with Edward Higginbottom, and the Oxford Bach Soloists' epic St John Passion in Isolation.